Louis de Revol

-Louis De Revol (1531 – 24 September 1594) was the first French Foreign Minister from 1589 until his death in 1594.
+Louis de Revol (1531 – 24 September 1594) was the first French Foreign Minister from 1589 until his death in 1594.
 He is considered world's first foreign minister entrusted with all foreign relations.

 Life and career

 He was born in Saint Pierre de Paladru (Isère), the son of Pierre and Marguerite Revol Pelissone.
-After Henry III created the office, de Revol was appointed its first minister.
+After Henry III created the office, Revol was appointed its first minister.
 He had previously served as one of four state secretaries.
 Revol was the first incumbent of the Ministry and saw the King every day at 5:00 am.
 Revol oversaw a commis and six clerks.